Minimal Interaction Separated Tuning: A New Paradigm for Visual Adaptation

-In this paper, we propose a new visual adaptation paradigm: \emph{edge tuning}, which enables edge devices to fine-tune downstream visual tasks with a small edge network.
-The edge network merely receives intermediate features/activations from a pretrained model, such that the huge pretrained network is not required to be (either forward or backward) computed on edge devices.
-Upon the proposed paradigm, we design a new visual adaptation method: Minimal Interaction Edge Tuning, which is based on the side-tuning idea~\cite{sung2022lst,tang2024lowrank}.
-Methods in this style potentially enables edge-tuning, but the \emph{interaction} (i.e., features transferred) from the pretrained network to the edge device is too much for an edge device to handle.
-Our contributions can be summarized as follows: \begin{itemize} \item We propose a new visual adaptation paradigm: edge tuning, where the pretrained model works as a service in a cloud server, and edge devices fine-tune small edge networks to transfer the pretrained large model towards specific downstream tasks. \item To reduce the interaction between server and edge devices, we reveal that the sum of intermediate features effectively capture essence of the pretrained network, which leads to both minimal interaction and high accuracy. \item We propose a new visual adaptation method: MIET, as an effective means for edge tuning.
-MIET is parameter-efficient, GPU memory-efficient, computation efficient, and enjoys a low communication overhead between a cloud server and edge devices.
-Experimental results on various datasets show that MIET is comparable with state-of-the art PEFT methods in visual adaptation accuracy, but enjoys significantly smaller resource consumptions. \end{itemize}
+In this paper, we propose a new visual adaptation paradigm: \emph{separated tuning}, which enables low-resource devices to fine-tune downstream visual tasks with a small side network (\cf Figure~\ref{fig:san}).
+The side network merely receives intermediate features/activations from a pretrained model, such that the huge pretrained network is not required to be (either forward or backward) computed on low-resource devices.
+Upon the proposed paradigm, we design a new visual adaptation method: Minimal Interaction Separated Tuning, which is based on the side-tuning idea~\cite{sung2022lst,tang2024lowrank}.
+Methods in this style potentially enables separated tuning, but the \emph{interaction} (\ie, features transferred) from the pretrained network to the low-resource device is too large for a low-resource device to handle.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a new visual adaptation paradigm: separated tuning, where the pretrained model works as a service in a cloud server, and low-resource devices fine-tune small side networks to transfer the pretrained large model towards specific downstream tasks. \item To reduce interaction between server and low-resource devices, we reveal that sum of intermediate features effectively capture essence of the pretrained network, which leads to both minimal interaction and high accuracy. \item We propose a new visual adaptation method: MIST, as an effective means for separated tuning.
+MIST is parameter-efficient, GPU memory-efficient, computation efficient, and enjoys low communication overhead between a cloud server and low-resource devices.
+Experimental results on various datasets show that MIST is comparable with state-of-the art PEFT methods in visual adaptation, but enjoys significantly smaller resource consumptions. \end{itemize}